contextgeneric/cgp-patterns/content/provider-delegation.md

 we want to choose `FormatAsJsonString` as the provider for `StringFormatter`, and `ParseFromJsonString` as the provider for `StringParser`.

-Similar to how we can use `HasComponents` with blanket implementations to link a consumer with a provider, we can reduce the boilerplate required by using similar pattern to link a provider with _another_ provider:
+Similar to how we can use `HasProvider` with blanket implementations to link a consumer with a provider, we can reduce the boilerplate required by using similar pattern to link a provider with _another_ provider: